WanluLiuLab/scAtlasVAE/docs/source/index.rst

-..
-T-DeepInsight documentation master file, created by sphinx-quickstart on Tue Apr 25 13:31:22 2023.
+.. scAtlasVAE documentation master file, created by sphinx-quickstart on Tue Apr 25 13:31:22 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to T-DeepInsight's documentation!
+Welcome to scAtlasVAE's documentation!
 ============================================

 .. toctree::